rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/Life Transference.md

 DURATION: Instantaneous

 DESCRIPTION:
 You sacrifice some of your health to mend another creature’s injuries.
-You take 4d8 necrotic damage, and one creature of your choice that you can see within range regains a number of hit points equal to twice the necrotic damage you take.
+You take 4d8 necrotic damage, and another creature of your choice that you can see within range regains a number of hit points equal to twice the necrotic damage you take.
+You can never go bellow 1HP from this spell, but your target still heals for the full amount.

 INCREASES:
 | cost | description |